udoprog/leaky-bucket/README.md

 contention.
 But without fair scheduling some tasks might end up taking longer to acquire than expected.

+Unfair rate limiters also have access to a fast path for acquiring tokens, which might further improve throughput.

 This behavior can be tweaked with the [`Builder::fair`] option.

 ```rust